Agoric/documentation/main/glossary/README.md

 ## Handle
 A handle is a unique identifier implemented as a JavaScript object.
 Only its identity is meaningful, so handles do not have properties.
 Unlike number or string identifiers, handles are unforgeable.
 This means the only way to know a handle identity is being given an object reference, and no identity can be guessed and no fake identity will succeed.

-For example, Zoe contracts have an `offerHandle`.
-The `offerHandle` is the key for requesting the current allocation for this offer or reallocating the offerHandle's assets.
+For example, Zoe often uses `offerHandle` to refer to offers.
+Zoe contracts can use an offer's `offerHandle` as the key for requesting the current allocation of an offer or reallocating the offer's assets.

 ## Issuer
 Can create empty purses and payments, but it cannot mint new amounts.
 The issuer can also transform payments (splitting payments, combining payments, burning payments, and claiming payments exclusively).
 The issuer should be gotten from a trusted source and then relied upon as the decider of whether an untrusted payment is valid.